City to City: Personnel

-Australian bush band the Bushwackers featured on track 1 "The Ark", playing the introductory piece on fiddle, concertina and bodhran.
-This piece was also used under the guitar solo in the middle of the song.
+Australian bush band the Bushwackers featured on track 1 "The Ark", playing the introductory piece on Fiddle, Concertina & Bodhran.
+This piece was also used under the Guitar solo in the middle of the song.
+Their fee was 25 pounds for the session and they were never paid.
+The Bushwackers line-up at this time included the late Louis McManus Jnr (Fiddle, Guitar and Mandolin) who had been born in Paisley - Gerry’s hometown.